 Where is 1899 in production?

 As seen in the tweet just above, writing for 1899 started in 2020.
 As of March 2020, filming was scheduled to begin in February 2021 with prepping starting in September 2020.
 However, filming seems to have been rescheduled.
-As of November 2020, according to a job description of a language assistant posted on filmarche.de, production is now set to begin in April 2021 and end by September of that year.
+As of November 2020, according to a job description of a language assistant posted on filmarche.de, production is now set to begin in April 2021 and end by September of the same year.
+On May 3, 2021 Deadline revealed that production for Netflix’s 1899 had already started in April in Babelsberg Studios, Germany.

 On November 24, 2020 showrunner Baran bo Odar revealed on his Instagram that pre-production for 1899 has begun with a lens test, offering us a first glimpse at the costumes and the setting of the show.
 Sadly, this is not a cast reveal, as the people in the photos are stand-ins.